rubenpad/srs/README.md

 - [Rubén Padilla](https://github.com/rubenpad)

 ## Overview
   This document outlines the design and implementation plan for a stock information system.
 The system retrieves stock data from an external API, format it, stores in a Cockroach database and provide APIs to dispose the information to a web application.
-The system will have an algorithm that analyses the input data and scores each stock to classify them as a potential recommendations to invest in.
+The system will have an algorithm that analyses the input data and scores each stock to classify them as potential recommendations to invest in.

 ## Goals and Non-Goals
 ### Goals